TANG617/Memorize/README.md

-# MEMORIZE
+# MEMORIZE: Local Language Model Assisted Word Memorization

 ![Screenshot 2024-04-13 at 13.20.09](https://cdn.jsdelivr.net/gh/TANG617/images@master/20240413132042lQsJPuScreenshot%202024-04-13%20at%2013.20.09.png)

-**Local Language Model Assisted Word Memorization**

-Optimized the workflow of memorizing words personally.
+- Optimize the workflow personally, display any information you need
+- Deploy locally without requirements of any API
+- Choose from a variety of LLMs, including LLAMA2, Phi, etc
+- Adapt for multi-language including but not limited to English or Chinese

 ## PipeLine